smitkoli18ce5005/MDP_discoverylandco/README.md

 * Footer for discoverylandco
 * Our worlds page
 * Bug fix for Header and Footer
-* Made gallery page responsive
+* Made Our Worlds page responsive